Flipped classroom: Variability

+Active learning

 In 2022, a review of meta-analyses and a follow-up meta-analysis was done on flipped classrooms.
 They claim that they found that most were simply flipping and adding more traditional class work as opposed to using active learning.
-They propose a more specific model for flipping, “Fail, Flip, Fix, and Feed" model which seems to be even more complicated and resource intensive to implement and fraught with creating frustration in students.
+They propose a more specific model for flipping, "Fail, Flip, Fix, and Feed" model which is intended to address some criticisms of flipped learning they identified, such as the lack of active learning.
 Resistance from students to active learning still exists.

+Effectiveness

+A randomized controlled trial found no difference in exam scores between flipped classroom and direct instruction.